ShivakumarGani8/MyNotes/APIGatewayCircuitBrakerAndRateLimiter.md

 => API Gateway — receives incoming requests, performs authentication (if enabled) and forwards requests to actual microservice.
 On getting the response, return it to the consumer.

 => An API Gateway acts as an entry point for client requests in a microservices architecture.
 It sits between the client and a set of backend services, handling all the external API requests.
-The key f

-- functions of an API Gateway include:
+- The key functions of an API Gateway include:
     1. Request Routing: The gateway routes client requests to the appropriate microservice.
     2. Security: It can handle authentication, authorization, and rate limiting.
     3. Load Balancing: It can distribute traffic across multiple instances of services.